 It’s truly magical.

 I got into reminiscing and dug up a story I wrote for a writing class about one of my own adventures into addicted, lip smacking, nasty love.
-In the spirit of musicians who bring the murky underworld of romance alive, I want to share it with you here, because I suck at writing songs.
+In the spirit of musicians who bring the murky underworld of romance alive, I want to share it with you here.

 Like many stories, it begins with a kiss.
 A moment of anticipation.
 Lips meeting lips.
 Soft and delicious.